-Malaysia has a history of hosting refugees dating back to the 1970s, when Malaysia took in Vietnamese after the Vietnam War.
-Since then, Malaysia has received refugees from Bosnia, Aceh, and Mindanao, Philippines, among other countries (Munir-Asen 2018).
-While Malaysia is home to 187,020 refugees registered with the United Nations High Commissioner for Refugees (UNHCR), the majority of them, 108,500, are Rohingya (USA for UNHCR: The UN Refugee Agency 2024).
-There are also many Rohingya in Malaysia who are unregistered (Haque, Othman, and Bin Mat 2023; Wake and Cheung 2016).
-Despite the dangerous journey (Fortify Rights and The Human Rights Commission of Malaysia 2019), the Rohingya have been coming to Malaysia for decades and continue to call Malaysia home (Yesmin 2016).
+Malaysia has a history of hosting refugees dating back to the 1970s, when Malaysia took in Vietnamese boat people after the Vietnam War.
+Since then, Malaysia has received refugees from Bosnia, Aceh and Mindanao, Philippines, among other countries (Munir-Asen 2018).
+While Malaysia is home to 187,020 refugees registered with the United Nations High Commissioner for Refugees (UNHCR), the majority of them, 108,500, are Rohingya (UNHCR: The UN Refugee Agency 2024).
+There are also many Rohingya in Malaysia who are unregistered (Md Mahbubul, Zarina and Bakri 2023; Wake and Cheung 2016).
+Despite the dangerous journey (Fortify Rights, and The Human Rights Commission of Malaysia 2019), the Rohingya have been coming to Malaysia for decades and continue to call Malaysia home (Yesmin 2016).

-Some research has discussed facets of life concerning all refugees in Malaysia (Todd, Amirullah, and Shin 2019; Kartini, Khalid, and Tang Abdullah 2022).
-Other research has focused on specific aspects of life in Malaysia for the Rohingya, such as education (Palik 2020), health care (Rajaratnam and Azman 2022), intimate partner violence (Welton-Mitchell et al. 2019), motherhood (Arshad and Islam 2018), and security (Mat, Mohamed Pero, and Ku Amir 2023).
-There has been little research, however, on overall aspects of life in Malaysia from the point of view of the Rohingya, which this paper addresses.
+Research has discussed facets of life concerning refugees in Malaysia (Todd, Adli and Shin 2019; Kartini and Nur Atiqah 2022).
+Other research has focused on specific aspects of life in Malaysia for the Rohingya, such as education (Palik 2020), healthcare (Rajaratnam and Azlinda 2022), intimate partner violence (Welton-Mitchell et al. 2019), motherhood (Arshad and Islam 2018), and security (Bakri, Siti Darwinda and Ku Nurasyiqin 2023).
+There has been little research, however, on overall aspects of life in Malaysia from the point of view of the Rohingya, which this article addresses.